compiling-org/rust-fractal-shader-engine/docs/PROJECT_GOALS.md

 - ✅ GPU-accelerated distance estimation with WGPU
 - ✅ Advanced 3D camera navigation
 - ✅ Professional lighting and materials system

+## Cross-References
+- See `docs/ADVANCED_SUITE_REQUIREMENTS.md` for module-by-module acceptance criteria.
+- See `docs/GAP_ASSESSMENT.md` for Present/Partial/Missing status across the suite.
+- See `docs/REALTIME_3D_ENGINE_PLAN.md` for the real-time renderer loop, WGSL interface, and performance targets.

 ### 2. Node-Based Visual Programming
 **Goal**: Provide an intuitive node-based interface for composing complex fractal systems, similar to Houdini or TouchDesigner.